Holzschneider/Vex/README.md

 -------

 The current state of the project is to be considered "incomplete and in development", so no releases to any maven repository are done yet.
-To add *Vex* as a dependency in your maven project checkout, build and install the latest version to your system
+To add *Vex* as a dependency within your maven project, just checkout, build and install the latest version to your system

 	$ git clone https://github.com/Holzschneider/Vex.git && cd Vex && mvn install